praveenscience/Internship-LMS-FrontEnd/Contributing.md

 **15.** To create a pull request, click on `compare and pull requests`.
 ![Step 15](./docs/Step15.png)

 **16.** Add appropriate title and description to your pull request explaining your changes and efforts done.
 ![Step 16](./docs/Step16.png)

 **17.** Click on `Create Pull Request`.
 ![Step 17](./docs/Step17.png)

 As always, if you have any questions regarding Git, please do reach out on [Discord](https://discord.com/channels/811724426965811210/815033852745220107).
-Discord is only for GSSoC participants.
+Discord is only for GSoC participants.